NOAA logo

 The IWXXM format is a standard for interchanging meteorological data using machine readable XML/GML.
 A XML definition, schema and examples are included in ICAO Annex 3.
 For more information, see the WMO IWXXM schema directory.

 Portable Network Graphic (PNG) images of the Significant Weather ICAO area charts are stored in the PNG folder of the WIFS file system.
-The WMO messages in Table 6-1 are retained in the PNG folder for 36 hours.
-Additional information pertaining to the areas referenced in Table 6-1 can be found in Figure 6-9.
+The WMO messages in the table below are retained in the PNG folder for 36 hours.

 WMO HeaderArea